FraTesta/experimental_ws/src/final_assignment/README.md

 - **gmapping =**  https://github.com/CarmineD8/SLAM_packages.git
 - **move_base =** https://github.com/CarmineD8/planning.git
 Install also:
-sudo apt-get install
 ```
-ros-kinetic-openslam-gmapping
+sudo apt-get install ros-kinetic-openslam-gmapping
 sudo apt-get install ros-kinetic-navigation
 ```
 Then build the workspace.

 ## **Run**
 First of all as always source the workspace.
-I provide different launch file.
+I provide different launch files.

 Launch the project (with the User Interface)
 ```
 roslaunch final_assignment start.launch ui:=true
 ```
 (You can also run rviz using the parameter _rviz:=true_).
-You should see two terminal windows: One for the User Interface
+Now you should see two terminal windows: One for the User Interface
 ```
 ******************************
  Welcome !!!!